 Where can I Walk in Portugal?

 Portugal is full of so many walking, hiking, running, and biking paths.
 The Algarve is one of the best places to walk in Portugal.
-It is on the southern coast so most of the time you will see the sparkling blue turquoise water, the unbelievable coastline, and get to enjoy the sunshine while working up a sweat.
+It is on the southern coast so most of the time you will see the sparkling blue turquoise water, and the unbelievable coastline, and get to enjoy the sunshine while working up a sweat.

 The Algarve is so Good for Walking